ACINQ/phoenix/BUILD.md

 ### Lightning-kmp versions

-Make sure that the lightning-kmp version that phoenix depends on is the same that the lightning-kmp version you are building.
-Your local lightning-kmp repository may not be pointing to the version that `phoenix-android` requires.

-Phoenix defines its lightning-kmp version in `buildSrc/src/main/kotlin/Versions.kt`, through the `val lightningKmp = "xxx"` field.

-If this value is `snapshot` it means that the current phoenix `master` branch is using a development version of this library.
-In that case, there may be API changes in lightning-kmp which are not yet supported here.
+The lightning-kmp version is set in  `gradle/libs.version.toml`.
+If this version is a `snapshot`, phoenix is using a development version of lightning-kmp.
+Not only will you need to build it yourself, but Phoenix may also need to be patched if there are API changes.

 ## Release the Android app